Staffan Jacobson – författare, konstnär och frihetlig socialist i Lund.

 Brassai´s (Guyla Halasz, 1899-1984) photos of graffiti scratchings on house facades in Paris were shown at MoMA, N.Y.
 1956-57.

 Brassai´s book ”Conversations avec Picasso” was first published by Gallimard, Paris 1964.
-Picasso there expresses his spontaneus appreciation of graffiti.
+Picasso there expresses his spontaneus appreciation of graffiti as innovative and fancy.

 Jorn, Asger (ed.): Signes gravés sur les églises de L’Eure et du Calvados.
 Institut Scandinave de Vandalisme Comparé, København 1964.